 Before I get into this guide, I want to make it clear that I am in no way protesting the fees as I understand that there is a legitimate market for this kind of adventure.
 I also fully support Tasmanian Parks as they do an incredible job of keeping this beautiful part of Australia wild.

-Instead, my motivation for sharing this guide to hiking the Three Capes Track for free is to share this experience with those that either can’t afford to spend $500 on a walk or who like me, simply prefer the thrill of independent, self-sustained and self guided hiking.
+Instead, my motivation for sharing this guide to hiking the Three Capes Track for free is to share this experience with those who either can't afford to spend $500 on a walk or who like me, simply prefer the thrill of independent, self-sustained and self guided hiking.

 Keep in mind that you will need a Tasmanian Parks Pass to do this walk as it is within the Tasman National Park.
 I don't consider this a fee specific to the hike since if you're visiting Tasmania, then you ought to buy a Holiday or Annual Pass anyway.